 Unsigned plans of accommodations will be kept on file for one year.
 If a student does not sign the plan of accommodation, the document will not be released to professors, and accommodations will not be provided.

 The requirements and procedures relating to accessibility services differ between public schools (K through 12) and colleges.
 The plan of accommodation provided by COA may not mirror accommodations provided in the high school setting.
 While we will try to maintain alignment, accommodations included in 504 and IEP plans written at the high school level may not always be offered through COA.
 The Accessibility Services Coordinator will review documentation provided by the student or high school, and develop a plan of accommodation based on the student’s needs.
 Once the plan of accommodation is developed, the Accessibility Coordinator will send it to the high school to be signed by the student and school representative and returned.
 Once the signed documents are received, the student’s professors will receive the accommodation notices.

 Plans of accommodation must be updated and signed each calendar year.
 If receiving testing accommodations, students must request the accommodation 48 business hours before the exam.

 Please provide the release of confidential information form to any doctors, schools or agencies that need to release information.

-The DSS committee will hear the concern, determine a resolution and provide written notification of the findings and resolution to all involved parties within three college working days.
+The Accessibility committee will hear the concern, determine a resolution and provide written notification of the findings and resolution to all involved parties within three college working days.

-You may make a written appeal to the vice president of Student Success and Enrollment Management within five college working days of receiving the resolution from the DSS committee.
-The vice president’s decision will be final.
+You may make a written appeal to the Vice President of Student Success and Enrollment Management within five college working days of receiving the resolution from the Accessibility committee.
+The Vice President’s decision will be final.